Serving Cabarrus, Catawba, Davie, Gaston, Iredell, Lincoln, North Mecklenburg, Rowan and Stanley counties

 Formerly known as Samaritan Counseling Services, we are a compassionate, spiritually-integrated and community-based care organization affiliated with Wake Forest Baptist Health.
-As one of eight regions in the CareNet Counseling family, our two centers in Statesville and Mooresville are committed to improving the mental health of our region and the counties we serve, including: Cabarrus, Catawba, Davie, Iredell, Lincolnton, North Mecklenburg, Rowan and Stanley.
+As one of eight regions in the CareNet Counseling family, our two centers in Statesville and Mooresville are committed to improving the mental health of our region and the counties we serve, including: Cabarrus, Catawba, Davie, Gaston, Iredell, Lincolnton, North Mecklenburg, Rowan and Stanley.

 CareNet provides health and hope for those facing personal struggles, the loss of a loved one, career concerns and additional mental health issues.
 We want to help you on your journey toward a more abundant life.
 We deliver specialized, spiritually-integrated care, education, training and consultations for a variety of mental health issues through the compassionate presence of professionally trained, state licensed and certified professionals.

 We are supported in our mission by a highly-engaged board of prominent religious, business and professional leaders with one driving goal – making sure everyone in our community has access to our counseling services and educational programs regardless of their ability to pay.

 In conjunction with the nonprofit, Screening for Mental Health, all of us at CareNet would like to encourage you to take advantage of this free online screening.
 And remember, dealing with depression is a road no one should have to walk alone.
 To take your free screening, click here.

 Throughout the year, we host and co-host a variety of highly informative presentations and talks on various topics in mental health.
 Please check back regularly to learn more about our upcoming presentations and talks.

 We offer a wide variety of programs & highly informative workshops on various topics for faith communities, civic organizations and businesses.
 Please contact us to request availability and fees for a workshop tailored to your needs.
 Topics include: